itzdarklucifer/OTP-Bomber/README.md

 ```

 Run these two commands in terminal.
 Then run the code by running `python3 bomber.py` this command.
 That's it :)

+> [!NOTE]
+> Remember that all APIs are scrapped once and they can be dead anytime!